captn-nick/MSFS-Mod-Selector/README.md

 ## Project roadmap
 All of this is subject to change.
-* V. 0.4: Support for additional mod types and aircraft-specific mod sub-categories.
 * V. 0.5: Improved error handling.
+* V. 0.6: Config file cleanup
-* V. 0.6: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
+* V. 0.7: Create a central online repository for mod lookup so individual users don’t have to create their own mods.txt themselves manually.
-* V. 0.7: Make continent sub-panel sizes adjustable; show mod selection feedback.
+* V. 0.8: Make continent sub-panel sizes adjustable; show mod selection feedback.
-* V. 0.8: Intelligent wizard for adding mods to mods.txt.
+* V. 0.9: Intelligent wizard for adding mods to mods.txt.
-* V. 0.9: Local / online individual mod search by keywords.
+* V. 0.10: Local / online individual mod search by keywords.

 ## Prerequisites
 Mod Selector requires Java to run.